 The pricing of the materials is one of the most crucial aspects that determine how much a new commercial roof will cost.
-The material you choose will have an immediate impact on the price you pay.
+The material you choose will have an immediate impact on the commercial roof cost per square foot.
 Material expenditures can fluctuate based on the quality of the materials, the supplier, and current market trends.

 Here’s a quick rundown of some of the most common commercial roofing materials and their average costs in Tennessee:

 Asphalt Shingles: $5.00 – $8.50 per square foot

 Metal Roofing: $10.00 – $15.00 per square foot

 Clay or Concrete Tile: $10.00 – $20.00 per square foot

 Modified Bitumen: $6.50 – $11.00 per square foot

 Single-Ply Membrane (EPDM, TPO, PVC): $5.25 – $9.50 per square foot